 Similar to the national conversation, affordability and efficiency are the most talked about issues confronting higher education in Ohio.
 Over the last decade Ohio is the only state in the nation where four year public universities have held increases in tuition below inflation, but Ohio's public universities continue to have the twelfth highest average cost for in-state tuition and mandatory fees.
 In order to make further progress in improving affordability, the Ohio General Assembly in June 2015 legislated that resident tuition and mandatory fees are to be frozen at the fall 2014 amount for fall 2015 and fall 2016.
-To help offset the lost tuition revenue, the state appropriation was increased by 4.7 percent for fiscal year 2016 and 4.0 percent for fiscal year 2017.
+To help offset the lost tuition revenue, the state appropriation was increased by 4.7 percent for fiscal year 2016.